wryan67/ads1115_rpi_lib/readme.md

 	$ gpio i2cd

 ## Compileing
-Complie using command line arguments: -lwiringPi -lwiringPiADS1115rpi
+Complie your applications using these command line arguments: -lwiringPi -lwiringPiADS1115rpi